Donnie-Stewart/Secure_Message_System/README.md

 ## Simon Block Cipher:

-This cipher is apart of the family of lightweight block ciphers created by the NSA.
+This cipher is a part of the family of lightweight block ciphers created by the NSA.
 This algorithm has been rigorously tested and is considered to be secure.
 This cipher is utilized to create the ciphertext blocks to XOR with the plaintext.
 Essentially, it is used to create a key stream for every block which depends on the size of the message being sent.
 (And this system can accept arbitrary lengths).

 ## Block Cipher Mode of Operation - CTR:
 To ensure a strong encryption for messages larger than one block, it is important to include a Block Cipher Mode of Operation.
 A detailed explaination can be found [here](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).